 Furniture Maker / TV Personality / Husband

-In 2004, Tommy met his wife, Rachel while opening his first furniture shop in Canton, MA.
-With a shared love of the arts, history and black coffee, it wasn’t long before the two where inseparable.
+Tommy met his wife, Rachel, in 2004, while opening his first furniture shop in Canton, Massachusetts.
+Today they continue to share a love of the arts, history, and black coffee.

 Furniture Maker / TV Personality / Husband

-In 2004, Tommy met his wife, Rachel while opening his first furniture shop in Canton, MA.
-With a shared love of the arts, history and black coffee, it wasn’t long before the two where inseparable.
+Tommy met his wife, Rachel, in 2004, while opening his first furniture shop in Canton, Massachusetts.
+Today they continue to share a love of the arts, history, and black coffee.

 Tommy Mac Media